Ibrahim3dx/Word-to-Excel-BE/README.md

 - Check the logs for detailed error messages.

 ## License
-This project is for demonstration and internal use.
+This project is free to use.
 See Aspose license terms for library usage.